 EXIT INTENT

-Those potential customers who go to your website, but do not make a purchase there, fall back into the group of potential customers.
+Potential customers who visit your website, but do not make a purchase, fall back into the group of potential customers.
 As a marketer, you need to give them a few more options.
 This is the intent to leave.